 [Solved] Device not migrated on Windows 10

-If you’re on a new Windows 10, you might probably find some of your devices stops working.
+If some of your devices stops working on the new Windows 10 of your computer, it could be super frustrating.
 When you check the specific device, you see this error saying Device not migrated.

 - Check your system files

 - Reinstall the specific device driver